amaudy/tfs3/README.md

 3. Run the tests: `go test -v`

 The tests will create real AWS resources, so make sure you have appropriate AWS credentials and permissions.

+## Continuous Integration

+This module uses GitHub Actions for continuous integration tests:

+1. **Terraform Validate**: Validates the Terraform configuration and checks the formatting
+2. **Checkov Security Scan**: Runs security checks against the Terraform code
+3. **Terratest Unit Tests**: Executes the Terratest unit tests

+For the unit tests to run in your own fork, you'll need to set the following secrets in your GitHub repository:
+- `AWS_ACCESS_KEY_ID`: Your AWS access key with permissions to create S3 buckets
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key